zulip/zulip/docs/code-style.md

 refactor stuff to get it under 85 characters, unless that makes the code a lot uglier, in which case it's fine to go up to 120 or so.

-Whitespace guidelines:

--   Put no space before or after the open paren for function calls and no space before the close paren for function calls.

 ### JavaScript

 When calling a function with an anonymous function as an argument, use